neondatabase/neon/docs/rfcs/025-generation-numbers.md

 1. Let's say node 0 becomes unresponsive in a cluster of three nodes 0, 1, 2.
-2. Some external mechanism notices that the node is unavailable and initiates movement of all tenants attached to that node to a different node.
-In this example it would mean incrementing the attachment generation of all tenants that were attached to node 0, and attaching them to node 1 or 2 based on some distribution rule (this might be round robin, or capacity based).
+2. Some external mechanism notices that the node is unavailable and initiates movement of all tenants attached to that node to a different node according to some distribution rule.
+   In this example, it would mean incrementing the generation of all tenants that were attached to node 0, as each tenant's assigned pageserver changes.
 3. A tenant which is now attached to node 1 will _also_ still be attached to node 0, from the perspective of node 0.
 Node 0 will still be using its old generation, node 1 will be using a newer generation.